trevorhanus/mathx/docs/docs/index.md

-# MathX
+# Mathx

-MathX is a library that represents a mathematical equation as a graph of dependencies.
+Mathx is a library that represents a mathematical equation as a graph of dependencies.
 It uses the Mobx library to make properties observable.

 ## Getting Started

 ##### Adding an equation

 ```
-  const graph = MathX.newCalculation();
+  const calc = mathx.newCalculation();
-  const a = graph.addEquation({
+  const a = calc.addEquation({
     symbol: 'a',
     formula: '= 10'
   });